-In the information derived from the 2021/22 Northern Ireland School Census, 6.9% of males were identified with autism compared with 2.4% of females.
-This ratio is similar to that reported by the National Autistic Society (NAS) who have stated the most recent estimate for male-to-female autism ratio is nearer to 3:1 4.
+In the information derived from the 2022/23 Northern Ireland School Census, 7.3% of males were identified with autism compared with 2.7% of females.
+This ratio is similar to that reported by the National Autistic Society (NAS) who have stated the most recent estimate for male-to-female autism ratio is nearer to 3:1 .

-The figures for 2019/20 and onwards are not directly comparable to previous years; however, the prevalence rate between 2008/09 and 2018/19 has been consistently higher for males than females.
+The figures for 2019/20 and onwards are not directly comparable to previous years; however, the prevalence rate has been consistently higher for males than females both before and after 2019/20.
 Furthermore, it has increased for both males and females with the gender gap inflating over the years.